 Define Your Goals

-Writing sample portfolio is a lot like writing any other piece you’ve done – you need to have a clear objective and audience in mind.
+Writing a sample portfolio is a lot like writing any other piece you’ve done – you need to have a clear objective and audience in mind.
 Objective means goal – what do you want to achieve.
 We’ve got them covered previously.
 It will help to choose what text exactly to put into the presentation.

 The audience is who you want to attract or interest in your works.
 Generally, it corresponds with your writing niche.